luizdefreitas10/luizdefreitas10/README.md

 ### Hi there 👋, i'm Luiz Neto,

-Full Stack Developer stundent focused on web developing using technologies such as JavaScript, HTML, CSS, NodeJs, Jest, React, Redux, Context API, and React testing library.
+Full Stack Developer stundent focused on web developing.
 Extremely interested and motivated to contribute in a development environment, always willing to dedicate myself to practice, develop, learn, and comunicate.

 Currently, I am studying to be a Full Stack web developer at <a href="www.trybe.com">Trybe</a>.
 These are some technologies that I have been working with: